-The house at 2700 NE 91st Street in Wedgwood has the characteristic Tudor sharp triangular gable roof form, a dormer with decorative half-timbering like a medieval house, and a rounded arch over the front entry.
+The house at 2700 NE 91st Street has the characteristic Tudor sharp triangular gable roof form, a dormer with decorative half-timbering like a medieval house, and a rounded arch over the front entry.

-The house at 2700 NE 91st Street was well-built and might have been more than a young married couple could afford in the 1930s, but they had the help of Ray’s father, and both Ray and Laura worked in the prosperous Rosaia family floral business.
+The house at 2700 NE 91st Street was well-built and might have been more than a young married couple could afford in the 1930s, but they may have had the help of Ray’s father, and both Ray and Laura worked in the prosperous Rosaia family floral business.
 Ray Giusti began working at the Rosaia Florist company in 1922.
-Ray married into the business and became the Rosaia company president in the 1950s.
+Ray married into the business that year, and he became the Rosaia company president in the 1950s.

 The few number of 1930s stucco or brick houses in Wedgwood shows that Wedgwood was not an upscale neighborhood of costly building projects during the Great Depression years.
 In the 1930s some people came to Wedgwood because they were trying to live as cheaply as possible, and they built simple wood-frame houses.

 There are many examples of brick and stucco houses in older neighborhoods near to Wedgwood.
 Near the southern end of Ravenna Park, NE Park Road has brick Tudor houses built in 1929-30.
 Their distinctive Tudor characteristics such as steeply peaked roofs, recessed doorways and castle-like appearance easily lends to transformation into a holiday village.
 Yearly in December, the residents of NE Park Road turn their street into a celebration of the season, called Candy Cane Lane with lights and decorations.